Dropleton-Soliton Crossover mediated via Trap Modulation

 \section{Droplet to Soliton Transition}

 The satisfactory comparison of our numerical result with the analytical solution motivates us to solve Eq.(\ref{bgp}) with $K\neq0$.
 We employ the imaginary time propagation method over small time steps ($5\times 10^{-6}$) for total $20000$ steps and solve the inhomogeneous CQNLSE for several trap frequencies and different BMF interaction strengths.
-We introduce the interaction strength in terms of $\kappa=g'/|g|$ and we perform numerical calculations for three arbitrary values of $\kappa$, such that $\kappa=0.1, 0.5$, and $0.9$.
-Here, it must be noted that in Ref.\cite{debnath1}, the analytical solution was obtained for $\kappa=1/3$.
+We introduce the interaction strength in terms of $\alpha=g_2/|g_1|$ and we perform numerical calculations for three arbitrary values of $\alpha$, such that $\alpha=0.1, 0.5$, and $0.9$.
+Here, it must be noted that in Ref.\cite{debnath1}, the analytical solution was obtained for $\alpha=1/3$.
 In Fig.~\ref{profile} we depict the density distribution for $K=0.00001$ (purple dashed-dotted line), $K=0.001$ (green dashed line) and $K=0.1$ (blue solid line) respectively.
 We can clearly see that the density profile indicate towards a transition from a droplet to a soliton as the trap frequency is increased.
 At very low trap frequency, that is $K=0.00001$, the density plateau is distinctly visible indicating the droplet state.
 However, with gradual increase in trap frequency (say at $K=0.001$) we observe a bell like structure.
 A tighter confinement leads to the generation of bright soliton as described by the solid blue line.
-The figure was obtained for $\kappa=0.1$ however, we note that the profile is not significantly altered for larger values of $\kappa$ till $\kappa=0.9$.
+The figure was obtained for $\alpha=0.1$ however, we note that the profile is not significantly altered for larger values of $\alpha$ till $\alpha=0.9$.
 It is interesting to note that similar transition has already been observed for dipolar BEC where the dipolar interaction strength plays the analogous role of the trapping potential \cite{rafal}.

 To excavate more on droplet-soliton transition, the chemical potential can be regarded as an important physical parameter.
-Hence, we assume, $\psi(x,t)=\phi(x)e^{-i\mu t}$ and apply in Eq.(\ref{bgp}).
+Hence, we assume, $\phi(x,t)=\psi(x)e^{-i\mu t}$ and apply in Eq.(\ref{bgp}).
 This results,

-Applying the normalization condition $\int_{-\infty}^{\infty}\phi^2(x)dx=1$ we obtain,
+Applying the normalization condition $\int_{-\infty}^{\infty}\psi^2(x)dx=1$ we obtain,